kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 `async` starts a new coroutine and returns a `Deferred` object.
-`Deferred` represents a concept known by other names such as `Future` or `Promise`: it stores a computation, but it *defers* it the moment you get the final result; it *promises* the result sometime in the *future*.
+`Deferred` represents a concept known by other names such as `Future` or `Promise`: it stores a computation, but it *defers* the moment you get the final result; it *promises* the result sometime in the *future*.

 The main difference between `async` and `launch` is that `launch` is used for starting a computation that isn't expected to return a specific result.
 `launch` returns `Job`, which represents the coroutine.
-It is possible to have it wait until it completes by calling `Job.join()`.
+It is possible to wait until it completes by calling `Job.join()`.

 `Deferred` is a generic type which extends `Job`.
 Your `async` call can return a `Deferred<Int>` or `Deferred<CustomType>`